THE BEST EVER, FAIR TRADE CHOCOLATE CAKE

 1 punnet raspberries

 Note: I make and fill the cake the day before and let it sit in the fridge overnight.
 By chilling the cake the buttercream sets and you get perfect smooth layers when you cut through the cake.

-Preheat the oven to 180°C (350F) Grease and line the base of a 23cm (9 inch) cake tin with baking paper.
+Preheat the oven to 180°C (350F) Grease and line the base of a 23cm (9 inches) cake tin with baking paper.
 Butter and flour the sides and set aside.
 Dissolve the coffee granules in water, then place all ingredients into a food processor and process until well combined and smooth.
 Pour the runny mixture into the cake tin.
 Bake in the preheated oven for 40-45minues, or until a skewer is inserted into the centre of the cake comes out clean.
 If it’s not quite cooked – set a timer and check every 2-3 minutes after that.

 When completely cool – slice dome off the top of the cake and flip the cake onto a cake plate – cut side down (so the cake is now flipped, the bottom of the cake is now the top) Slice the cake in half with a bread knife.
 Set aside while you make the buttercream.

 For the buttercream

-Dissolve the cocoa in the warm milk to make a smooth thick paste, allow to cool so it doesn’t melt the buttercream.
+Dissolve the cocoa in the warm milk to make a smooth thick paste, allow it to cool so it doesn’t melt the buttercream.
 Beat the butter and icing sugar together until it is pale and fluffy in texture.
 Beat in the cooled chocolate mixture.
 Thin with extra milk if needed.
 Remove the top part of the cake and fill the centre with buttercream.
 Smooth out with a palette knife to the edges.
 Put the other half of the cake on top and press gently.
 Take a clean knife and run around the edge of the cake to remove excess buttercream from the sides so that it is smooth and flush to the cake.
 Cover in plastic wrap and chill overnight in the fridge.

 For the ganache